 Chinese Wanda is openly challenging Disney.
-Uber spent $2B fighting with Didi Chuxing.
-Adidas has been fighting Li-Ning and Anda for decades.
+Uber spent $2B fighting with Chinese DidiChuxing.
+Adidas has been fighting Chinese Li-Ning and Anta for decades.
 And Apple is now struggling against multiple rising Chinese competitors,(Xiaomi, Huawei, Oppo, etc.).
-One thing you can almost always count on in China: A successful international company will inspire serious domestic competition.
+One thing you can always count on in China: A successful international company will inspire serious domestic competitors.

 So why doesn’t Starbucks have a serious competitor in China?
 I’ve been asking people this for months and I still can’t get a good answer.
 It’s weird.

 Starbucks has been in China since 1999 and currently has about 2,400 outlets.
-They have most likely had the majority of the China retail coffee market for years.
+They have likely had the majority of the China retail coffee market for years.
 And CEO Howard Schultz has recently announced plans to open 500 new outlets per year.
 That will get them to 5,000 China stores by 2020.

 Also, on Starbucks’ November 3, 2016 earnings call, Schultz said “our newest class of Starbucks stores in China is delivering the highest AUVs, ROI and profitability of any store class in our history in the market.”

 Starbucks does have some smaller competitors in China.
 There is Costa Coffee from the UK.
 Costa is planning to have 900 China stores by 2020.
-There is Caffee Bebe from South Korea and Coffee Bean from Los Angeles.
-Both are pretty small.
+There is CaffeeBebe from South Korea and Coffee Bean from Los Angeles.
+Both are fairly small in China.
 There is UBC Coffee (originally from Taiwan) but this is really more of a restaurant.
 And there is Pacific Coffee of Hong Kong, which has been majority acquired by China Resources.

-Overall, I can’t point to any serious Chinese competitor for Starbucks.
+Overall, I just can’t point to any serious Chinese competitor for Starbucks.
 I don’t see a China Mobile, Alibaba, Suning or Wanda-type company fighting them for their customers.

 I’ve been asking around about this and here are the answers I have gotten so far: